iter8-tools/docs/README.md

 mkdocs serve -s
 ```

 You can now see your local docs at [http://localhost:8000](http://localhost:8000).

-#### View live changes
-You will see live updates to [http://localhost:8000](http://localhost:8000) as you update the markdown files under the `docs` folder.
+You will also see live updates to [http://localhost:8000](http://localhost:8000) as you update the contents of the `docs` folder.